Daru-san/Nix-Dots/README.md

 - [ ] Add custom pkgs for mangayomi and whatsie
 - [ ] Create deploy script
 - [ ] Add system flake
+- [ ] Add global variables and configs

 ### In Progress